-There is a 60 second delay after main burner is on until the comfort air blower starts on heating speed.
+There is a 30 second delay after main burner is on until the comfort air blower starts on heating speed.
 After the thermostat is satisfied, the burners will go off as gas valve closes.
 The inducer will continue to run for 30 seconds, and the comfort air blower will continue to run approximately two minutes.

-B. ACCESSORIES (OPTIONAL, FIELD INSTALLED)
+3.2 ACCESSORIES (OPTIONAL, FIELD INSTALLED)

 The furnace and IFC are designed to accommodate both electronic air cleaner and humidifier.
-The electronic air cleaner circuit is powered any time the comfort air blower runs on either heating or cooling speed.
+The electronic air cleaner circuit is powered anytime the comfort air blower runs on either heating or cooling speed.
 The humidifier circuit is powered anytime the inducer motor is operating.

-C. COOLING CYCLE OPERATION
+3,3 COOLING CYCLE OPERATION

-If optional add-on air conditioning system is installed, the comfort air blower starts on cooling speed immediately on call for cool, will run continuously during the call for cool, and will stop 60 seconds after the thermostat is satisfied.
+If optional add-on air conditioning system is installed, the comfort air blower runs on cooling speed will run continuously during the call for cool; and will stop 60 seconds after the thermostat is satisfied.

-D. MANUAL FAN (CONTINUOUS AIRFLOW) OPERATION
+3.4 MANUAL FAN (CONTINUOUS AIRFLOW) OPERATION